SfC Home > Physical Science > Astronomy >

 An ellipse is a geometric shape similar to an oval.
 It has two focus points, as seen in the picture below.

-Typical ellipse with two focus points
+Typical ellipse with two focal points

-Typical ellipse with two focus points
+Typical ellipse with two focal points

 Kepler's second law